pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `scaleDownThreshold` specifies when the worker pods of a pipeline should be terminated.

 By default, a pipeline’s worker pods are always running.
-When `scaleDownThreshold` is set, the worker pods are terminated after they have been idle for the given duration.
+When `scaleDownThreshold` is set, all but one worker pods are terminated after the pipeline has not seen a new job for the given duration (we still need at least one worker pod to be running for technical reasons).
 When a new input commit comes in, the worker pods are then re-created.

 `scaleDownThreshold` is a string that needs to be sequence of decimal numbers with a unit suffix, such as “300ms”, “1.5h” or “2h45m”.
 Valid time units are “s”, “m”, “h”.